stonesourcery/token-distribution/README.md

 ### Pre-sale

-On October 9th, 2017 @ 9PM PST and ending on November 6th (or when sold old, whichever comes first), Quantstamp will have a pre-sale for the QSP token.
+On October 9th, 2017 @ 9PM PST and ending on November 6th @ 9PM PST (or when sold old, whichever comes first), Quantstamp will have a pre-sale for the QSP token.
 The conversion rate from QSP to ETH will change during the course of the pre-sale according to the following schedule.

 * Week 1: `1 ETH = 10,000 QSP`
 * Week 2: `1 ETH =  9,000 QSP`